Cloud974/Blocitoff/README.md

 ```

 As far as style goes, I owe a debt of gratitude to both Pixabay and Unsplash from some fantastic free use images.
-With a background image I liked, I was able to utilize Coolors.co, whose color sheme generator- which saved me a bunch of time selecting the right colors.
+With a background image I liked, I was able to utilize Coolors.co, whose color scheme generator- which saved me a bunch of time selecting the right colors.

 Check below for links to those.

 ## Areas still developing

-*sizing for different devices
+* sizing for different devices.
-*organization of tasks by due date-field
+* organization of tasks by due date-field.
-*different visuals for items close to due, and items past due
+* different visuals for items close to due, and items past due.
-*customizable color scheme/background
+* ability to choose avatar outside of gravatar import.
+* customizable color scheme/background.

 ## Authors